dickinson-comp378-jm/web/resources/index.md

 1. Please take the [midsemester survey](https://forms.office.com/Pages/ResponsePage.aspx?id=VbAyYrl2E0ybiLVirn22-2zFL4dI9oNMmoALudp-AK9URUZXN0tHWjhLNjFLTldHM0Q0WDVCRk8xTS4u).
 1. Exam discussion
-1. Overview of how to read a research paper
+1. Overview of how to read a research paper:
+   1. Read abstract, introduction, and conclusion.
+   1. Examine figures and captions of figures.
+Try to understand the main ideas and results presented.
+   1. Read the main body of the paper, skipping any technical material that is too difficult to understand.
 1. Meetings with student teams for RP assignents as needed